 By Anthony King

-In a previous study detailed in the August 2016 paper “Detecting the Boundaries of Urban Areas in India: A Dataset for Pixel-Based Image Classification from Google Earth Engine,” the research team established the foundation for the creation of a high-resolution map of all inhabited locations.
-The study provided, for the first time, a reliable and comprehensive open-source data for detecting and mapping urban areas through satellite images in India.
+These methods, detailed in the paper “Detecting the Boundaries of Urban Areas in India: A Dataset for Pixel-Based Image Classification from Google Earth Engine,” will eventually allow for the creation of a high-resolution map of all inhabited locations and for a better understanding of how cities expand and evolve.
+They provide, for the first time, a reliable and comprehensive open-source data for detecting and mapping urban areas through satellite images.